luxe/unilang/README.md

 [1]: https://en.wikipedia.org/wiki/Private_Use_Areas

 ## Contribute
 There are no rules.
-Make a ticket about anything, and we'll figure it out together.
+Make a ticket about anything.
-Contribute anything you can.
+We'll figure it out.